Republicans attack Obama over glitzy fundraisers

 | SAN FRANCISCO

-Obama spoke with well-heeled donors at two events in San Francisco on Wednesday and was to fly later to Los Angeles to headline a Beverly Hills gala with gay and lesbian activists.
+Obama spoke with well-heeled donors at two events in San Francisco and was to fly later to Los Angeles to headline a Beverly Hills gala with gay and lesbian activists.

 Comedian and talk show host Ellen DeGeneres was to speak at that event and Darren Criss, a star from the television show "Glee," will perform for an audience of 600 people who paid $1,250 a ticket to attend.